 Next, on this screen you will need to select the Paper/Quality tab.

 There you can adjust the Paper Source and Media options accordingly.
 My printer has an MPF(multi-purpose feed) tray as well as a Labels media setting, so I simply chose these options.

 Finally, after you have your printer configured correctly, just follow the steps in option 1.
 Printing on sheets of paper from laser/inkjet printer.

 The above outlines how to verify your PayPal account setup and print perfect shipping labels.

 Note: You will need to refer to your specific printer guide to see how to use your printer's MPF tray.

 If you are printing on plastic/synthetic material or some other non-standard material and you find that the ink is not laying down very well, you can adjust the DPI of your print for better results.
 To do this go to your Paper/Quality tab and then select Advanced.
 Among these settings you will find a print quality option.
 Try experimenting with the different DPI options to see what works best for your printer.

 For a Mac, you will use the steps above, however your printer settings will be managed from the Printers area of your System Preferences.
 Please refer to the plain paper instructions above for any Mac specific troubleshooting or printer setup.

 3. Printing Labels from PayPal using a Dymo or Zebra 4x6 Label Printer on Windows

-Here is how you can print shipping labels using a label printer on PayPal.
+Here is how to get shipping labels from PayPal using a label printer.
 This is by far the most efficient method for printing labels and is the one we recommend if you're shipping any sort of volume through PayPal.